HonglingLei/Lucas-Kanade-Tracking/README.md

 <img src="https://github.com/HonglingLei/Lucas-Kanade-Tracking/blob/main/data/tracking_car.gif" width="400">
 <img src="https://github.com/HonglingLei/Lucas-Kanade-Tracking/blob/main/data/tracking_girl.gif" width="400">

+This tracker can also track multiple targets at the same time by setting up multiple templates in the beginning.

 ## Tracker 2: Motion Detection
 The second tracker computes the dominant affine motion in a sequence of images and identifies moving objects by comparing pixel coordinates.
 Instead of detecting a specified template/target, now any moving objects would be detected and highlighted.